Thomaz-Peres/Study-Notes/Languages/Rust/README.md

 ##### Modules Cheat Sheet

-We'll will show how modules, paths, `use`m pub work in the compiler.
+We'll will show how modules, paths, `use`, pub work in the compiler.

 Code within a module is private by default.